2026 Poetry Contest

 4. We encourage simultaneous submissions but if your piece is accepted elsewhere, inform us at poetry1@streetlightmag.com or poetry2@streetlightmag.com, right away.

 7. Winners will be chosen by Streetlight staff led by poetry editors Sharon Ackerman and Fred WIlbur.
-Winning submissions will run in a later 2024 Issue.
+Winning submissions will run in a later 2026 Issue and in the 2026 Anthology.

 This is a blind contest and your name will be hidden from our judges–do NOT include your name or address on the pages containing your work.